DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 }
 ```

+The above code is an extension of everything we have been doing so far.
+When
+our Unity GameObject API is ready, it will trigger the method `onUnityStateChange()`
+of our delegate.
+This method is used to call the `onReady` callback.
+Finally,
+the callback is used to show Unity.
+Thus, we separated the instanciation of the
+framework and the call to display the Unity view by a delay.

+In addition to that, as I said in the beginning of this post, it's important for
+me to expose an API to the user only when everything is fully ready on Unity's
+side.

 ## Going Further

 You made it!
 Don't forget that the entire code presented here is available
-in [this repository]([this repository](https://github.com/DavidPeicho/unity-swiftui-example)).
-Check it out if you have any issue that isn't clear
-in this post.
+in [this repository](https://github.com/DavidPeicho/unity-swiftui-example).
+Check it out if you have any issue that isn't clear in this post.

-I hope this post can help some people struggling with some integration issues.
+I hope this post can help people struggling with integration issues.
+Some of the
-I haven't spent too much time on it, so some of my integration code can still
-be a bit rough on the edges.
+ideas presented here can still be a bit rough on the edges.

 I would recommend readers to improve some parts.
 For instance, the `UnityBridge`
 object could directly be exported from your Unity app.
 Anyone integrating your Unity app could directly build it and access the API.

-There are also corner cases I didn't care to check and fix for now.
-For instance,
+There are also corner cases I didn't care to fix for now:

-it's technically possible for a developer to use the api before it's available.
+* It's technically possible for a developer to use the api before it's available.
-The code needs to be improved and made more robust.
+* `[DllImport ("__Internal")]` will not work properly on some platform where
+plugins linking is different.
+For cross-platform implementation, you will need
+specific code path (`#if`)

 If you have any issues, or if you think this post contain mistake, please either:
 * Open an issue on my [GitHub repository](https://github.com/DavidPeicho/davidpeicho.github.io)
 * Or contact me via [Twitter](https://twitter.com/DavidPeicho)